 If you want to have the injection whenever you edit a particular piece of code,

-“language=” like on the screenshot.
-In it is another important example of language injection — the
+“language=” like in the screenshot.
+In it is another important example

-use of DynamicSQL that provides coding assistance for the injected fragment.
+use of Dynamic SQL that provides coding assistance for the injected fragment.

 Manage your code by toggling comments.
-Choose what type of comments you want to use—block or line-by-line (if supported by your SQL dialect).
+Choose what type of comments you want to use—block or line-by-line (if it's supported by your SQL dialect).